 If you grow potted Persian buttercups outdoors, keep the container in full sun for best flowering.
-Indoors, a spot in a bright, south- or west-facing window is ideal.
+A spot in a bright, south- or west-facing window is ideal.

-This plant requires regular moisture but also needs good drainage, growing poorly in soil that's wet or soggy.
+This plant requires regular moisture but also needs good drainage.
+It will not reach its optimal growth in soil that's wet or soggy.
 Water whenever the top inch or two of soil feels dry to the touch, but allow the pot to drain fully and never keep it in a water-filled saucer.
-Add about 2 inches of organic mulch to the soil's surface to help conserve soil moisture, but keep it back an inch or two from the plant's center to discourage fungal growth.
+Add about two inches of organic mulch to the soil's surface to help conserve soil moisture, but keep it back an inch or two from the plant's center to discourage fungal growth.